ALANMUL/zillow/README.md

 Zillow Scraper
-A Scrapy-based web scraper to extract real estate listings and details from Zillow.
-Collects property information such as prices, locations, and descriptions for analysis or data projects.
+A Scrapy-based web scraper that collects real estate data from Zillow and stores the extracted property information directly into a MongoDB database.
 Features
 Scrapes multiple Zillow listing pages

-Extracts key property details: price, address, features, etc.
+Extracts property details like price, address, and features

 Handles pagination automatically

-Outputs data in JSON or CSV formats

-Installation
+Saves data directly to MongoDB for easy access and management